Rinkish/Sqli_Edited_Version/README.md

 https://github.com/Audi-1/sqli-labs

-How and what changes are made - You can read by blog for this
+How and what changes are made and how to setup this lab - You can read by blog for this

 https://rinkishkhera.blogspot.in/2017/05/sqli-dhakkan-lab-setup-in-kali-linux.html

+Before accessing lab from your browser make sure to run these three commands in your kali machine

+1 – service apache2 start
+2 – service mysql stop
+3 – mysqld_safe –skip-grant-tables

 We are very thankful to Audi-1(aka Dhakkan) for creating such an interesting and awesome environment for us to understand and practice SQL injection.